-The current This paper presents eleven new supernovae discovered and observed by the SCP at redshifts 0.36 < z < 0.86, a range very similar to that of the 42 high-redshift supernovae reported in Perlmutter et al. (1999, hereafter P99).
+The current paper presents eleven new supernovae discovered and observed by the SCP at redshifts 0.36 < z < 0.86, a range very similar to that of the 42 high-redshift supernovae reported in Perlmutter et al. (1999, hereafter P99).
 The supernovae of that paper, with one exception, were observed entirely with ground-based telescopes; 11 of the 14 new supernovae reported by Riess et al. (1998) were also observed from the ground.
 The eleven supernovae of this work have lightcurves in both the R and I bands measured with the Wide-Field/Planetary Camera (WFPC2) on the Hubble Space Telescope (HST), and represent the largest sample to date of HST-measured SNe Ia at high redshift.

 The HST provides two primary advantages for photometry of point sources such as supernovae.
-First the sky background is much lower, allowing a much higher signal-to-noise ratio in a single exThis wording is still convoluted.
-Simplify.
+First the sky background is much lower, allowing a much higher signal-to-noise ratio in a single exposure.

-Either just cut this sentence out or add the words "without a prior on extinction" to the end. posure.
 Second, because the telescope is not limited by atmospheric seeing, it has very high spatial resolution.
 This helps the signal-to-noise ratio by greatly reducing the area of background emission which contributes to the noise of the source measurement, and moreover simplifies the task of separating the variable supernova signal from the host galaxy.
 With these advantages, the precision of the lightcurve and color measurements is much greater for the eleven supernovae in this paper than was possible for previous ground-based observations.
 These eleven supernovae themselves provide a high-precision new set of supernovae to test the accelerating universe results.
 Moreover, the higher precision lightcurve measurements in both R- and I-bands allow us to make high-quality, unbiased, individual host-galaxy extinction corrections to each supernova event.

-We first describe the PSF-fit photometry method used for extracting the lightcurves from the WFPC2 images ( $\S$ 2.1).
-Next, in $\S$ 2.2, we describe the lightcurve fitting procedure, including the methods used for calculating accurate Kcorrections.
-So that all supernovae may be treated consistently, in $\S 2.3$ we apply the slightly updated K-correction procedure to all of the supernovae used in P99.
+We first describe the PSF-fit photometry method used for extracting the lightcurves from the WFPC2 images (§ 2.1).
+Next, in § 2.2, we describe the lightcurve fitting procedure, including the methods used for calculating accurate K-corrections.
+So that all supernovae may be treated consistently, in § 2.3 we apply the slightly updated K-correction procedure to all of the supernovae used in P99.
 In § 2.4, the cosmological fit methodology we use is described.
 In § 3, we discuss the evidence for host-galaxy extinction (only significant for three of the eleven new supernovae) from the R-I lightcurve colors.
-In § 4.1, we present the measurements of the cosmological parameters $\Omega{\rm M}$ and $\Omega{\Lambda}$ from the new dataset alone as well as combining this it with the data of P99.
-In § 4.2, we perform a combined fit with our data and the highredshift SNe of Riess et al. (1998).
-Finally, we present measurements of w, the dark energy equation of state parameter, from these data, and from these data combined with recent CMB and galaxy redshift distortion measurements in § 4.3.
-These discussions of our primary results are followed by updated analyses of systematic uncertainties for these measurements in $\S$ 5.
+In § 4.1, we present the measurements of the cosmological parameters $\Omega{\rm M}$ and $\Omega{\Lambda}$ from the new dataset alone as well as combining this set with the data of P99.
+In § 4.2, we perform a combined fit with our data and the high-redshift SNe of Riess et al. (1998).
+Finally, in § 4.3 we present measurements of w, the dark energy equation of state parameter, from these data, and from these data combined with recent CMB and galaxy redshift distortion measurements.
+These discussions of our primary results are followed by updated analyses of systematic uncertainties for these measurements in § 5.